xinyudong1129/xinyudong1129.github.io/_posts/2022-03-12-Final-Project.md

 ```

 #### (f) Tensorflow
-We build a Tensorflow model with only four features combinations of cols5.
+We build a Tensorflow model with the four features of cols5.
 ```python
 import tensorflow as tf
 from tensorflow import keras